Vitol, rival oil traders in spotlight of Brazil bribery probe

 SAO PAULO/LONDON (Reuters) - Brazil’s epic “Car Wash” corruption investigation has taken down presidents and elite businessmen, and led to the largest corporate leniency deal ever signed.

-But graft allegations lodged by prosecutors last week against four of the world’s largest oil trading companies - Vitol SA [VITOLV.UL], Trafigura [TRAFGF.UL], Glencore PLC (GLEN.L) and Mercuria Energy Group - have opened an explosive new phase in the long-running probe.
+But graft allegations lodged by prosecutors last week against four of the world’s largest oil trading companies - Vitol SA, Trafigura, Glencore PLC and Mercuria Energy Group - have opened an explosive new phase in the long-running probe.

 Emails obtained by investigators show intermediaries hustling to profit from their connections, authorities said.
 Some shared spreadsheets divvying up to the last cent their cut of the spoils from deals they allegedly sealed with crooked Petrobras employees.